What's new - Hoeppner Wagner & Evans

 Larry Evans and Kim Peil obtained summary judgment in an Indiana state court for the seller of a product that had been sued by an injured plaintiff under theories of negligence and products liability.
 Larry and Kim demonstrated to the court that after the product was sold to the initial user, it had been modified and was not installed in a foreseeable manner, which constituted a meritorious defense under Indiana law.

-On June 9, Shelbie Byers and Kim Peil awarded three students scholarships from the Col. John Wheeler Middle School in Crown Point, Indiana in recognition of their Law Day essay contest submissions.
-Law Day was presented in conjunction with the Young Lawyers Section of the Lake County Bar Association, of which Shelbie and Kim are members.
+On June 9, Kim Peil awarded three students scholarships from the Col. John Wheeler Middle School in Crown Point, Indiana in recognition of their Law Day essay contest submissions.
+Law Day was presented in conjunction with the Young Lawyers Section of the Lake County Bar Association, of which Kim is a member.
 Hoeppner Wagner & Evans LLP sponsored the first place scholarship.

 Jim Jorgensen spoke at the Wednesday, June 4th Portage Chamber of Commerce Rise and Shine series.
 The topic presented, “Hiring Do’s and Don’ts” was well received by the Chamber members and their guests.
 Jim is resident in our Valparaiso office and practices among other areas of law, employment law.